lumusitech/backend-node-ts-clean-noc-app/README.md

 Production:

+- [Cron](https://www.npmjs.com/package/cron): cron is a robust tool for running jobs (functions or commands) on schedules defined using the cron syntax.
+Perfect for tasks like data backups, notifications, and many more!

 Development:

 - [git linter](https://www.npmjs.com/package/git-commit-msg-linter): A lightweight, independent, 0 configurations and joyful git commit message linter. 👀 Watching your every git commit message INSTANTLY 🚀.